-For instance, blend your spaghetti bolognese separately from your leafy greens, so you end up with two brightly colored purées rather than one brown-colored purée.
+You can also blend things like bolognese sauce and leafy greens separately, so you end up with two brightly colored purées rather than one brown-colored purée.

-Also, avoid overcooking the food so that its color remains as vibrant as possible.
-This will likewise help retain most of the food’s vitamins and minerals (
+Avoid overcooking the food so that its color remains as vibrant as possible.
+This

 Finally, using a piping bag when plating your puréed meal can further enhance its visual appeal.
 Some people even use food-shaped molds to recreate the shape of the food when they serve it.
 Let your creativity run free!

 Use herbs and spices, keep color combinations in mind, and avoid overcooking your foods to preserve their taste and visual appeal.
 Try using piping bags or food-shaped molds when plating your meals to make them look as delicious as they taste.